-* * * * * * * * *
+* * * * * * * *

 Common Ground Exec.
-Dir. ……………… is a child trauma and recovery specialist.
-Co-founder and manager of Let the Children Play and Heal at Afaq Jadeeda Center, Nuseirat refugee camp, Gaza, ……. was also liaison for the Middle East Children’s Alliance during implementation of the Maia Project, which provides desalinated water to Gaza’s schools.
-Speaking at American universities, churches and community groups, ………. has discussed his own childhood growing up in Gaza, PTSD recovery work with traumatized Gaza children, families and communities, cross-cultural coordination with international humanitarian groups, and his inclusive, egalitarian psychosocial-political outlook that sees “conflict transformation,” not merely “conflict resolution,” as essential for creating lasting peace in Palestine/Israel, and why establishing one secular democratic state with equal rights for all and protection of minority rights is necessary to achieve this goal.
+Dir. ——– is a child trauma and recovery specialist.
+Co-founder and manager of Let the Children Play and Heal at Afaq Jadeeda Center in Nuseirat Refugee Camp, Gaza, ——- was liaison for the Middle East Children’s Alliance during implementation of the Maia Project, which provides desalinated water to Gaza’s schools.
+Speaking at universities, churches and community groups throughout the United States, ——– reflects on his own childhood growing up in Gaza, PTSD recovery work with traumatized Gazan children and families, cross-cultural coordination with international humanitarian groups and his inclusive, egalitarian psychosocial-political outlook that sees “conflict transformation,” not merely “conflict resolution,” as essential for creating lasting peace in Palestine/Israel, and why establishing one secular democratic state with equal rights for all and protection of minority rights is necessary to achieve this goal.

 Common Ground shares the goal of “being peace and doing justice” espoused by Interfaith Youth Initiative, managed by Cooperative Metropolitan Ministries: “Together we will interpret and embody Mahatma Gandhi’s spiritual vision of justice and peace while living out Dr. Martin Luther King Jr.’s Beloved Community.”
 We share IFYI’s five core values — “building bridges, engaging faith, training leaders, making peace and serving others” — and support IFYI’s goal that “participants explore and embrace their own leadership and peacemaking styles, becoming agents of positive social transformation in their schools, communities and congregations.” (http://coopmet.org/ifyi/)

 We also share the mission of Kids 4 Peace, which is “dedicated to encouraging children of different cultures and faith traditions to explore their differences and similarities, and to learn understanding, tolerance and respect, while fostering sustainable friendships across the lines of conflict.” (www.kids4peaceboston.org/about-us)